zonemaster/zonemaster/docs/specifications/tests/Syntax-TP/syntax05.md

 1. Obtain a set of name server IP addresses using [Method4] and [Method5].
 2. Create a SOA query for the zone.
-3. Send the SOA query over UDP to each unique name server IP address.
+3. Send the SOA query over UDP to each name server IP address until a response is received or until the set is exhausted.
-4. For each response:
-    1. Check if the RNAME field contains a '@' character.
+4. Check if the RNAME field contains a '@' character.

 ### Outcome(s)